Delegation is the Key – Working on (Not in) the Business

 One Size Doesn’t Fit All

 Rounding this up then it might sound easy to delegate work out.
 When actually this is one of the hardest things you will ever have to do.
 Delegating and building your team to help out and be motivated like yourself is hard.
+You may even want to think about different lead generation services to help bring new customers to your business.
 If you are reading this article you will be motivated yourself and dedicated to the cause so it is easy for you to grasp this but trying to get your employees to understand it is an art.
 A fine art then many might not be able to cope with because of many reasons.
 You might expect too much from your staff, find it too difficult to let go and prefer to get your hands dirty.

 This is fine and growing into a big business is not for everyone.
 Having a multi million pound company does not necessarily make you happier because sometimes a small company that is manageable is great as little stress involved.
 We are all built differently and over the years I have learnt working 7 days a week and 18 hour shifts is not healthy.
 You need a fine balance in your life and this is where delegation for myself is certainly key to my own personal success.
 That success in my eyes is more time to spend on creating amazing memories with my family / friends and travelling the world which is why I became a digital nomad and live the laptop lifestyle working whilst travelling.
 That is keeping healthy with exercise and being able to have the freedom to enjoy the limited time we have on earth.